KevinTurnerii/cozy-craft-community-analytics/README.md

 ---

 ## Conclusion

-Cozy Craft’s expansion from pilot events to scaled 2026 operations established a measurable attendance baseline and a predictable engagement structure.
+Cozy Craft’s transition from pilot-scale events to scaled operations established a measurable attendance baseline and repeat engagement structure.

-By combining dimensional modeling, conversion analysis, and scenario-based forecasting, this framework transforms event-level exports into a strategic capacity and retention planning system.
+By integrating dimensional modeling, conversion analysis, and scenario-based forecasting, this framework converts event exports into a reproducible capacity planning and retention optimization system.

-The resulting analytics framework enables sustainable capacity planning, ticket optimization, and long-term community retention strategy.
+The resulting model enables sustainable ticket release strategy, attendance stabilization, and long-term community growth planning.